Rajaikumar-iOSDev/CircularDPView-SwiftUI/README.md

 # CircularDPView-SwiftUI

-CircularDPView helps you to create a circular view with shadow which you would primariry used for DP alias profile pictures.
+CircularDPView helps you to create a circular view with shadow which you would primariry use for DP alias profile pictures.

 #### Check - CircularDPImageView.swift